longquangle/spotitube/README.md

 # SpotiTube
+Full stack web appplication to transfer and continuously update a playlist from Spotify to YouTube.
+The app follows standard OAuth 2.0 flow to securely log in the users from both Spotify and Google.
+Everyday, a scheduler periodically scans and updates newly added songs from selected playlist from Spotify to YouTube.
 ## Step 1: Create Spotify app
 Visit https://developer.spotify.com/dashboard to create and app set redirect URIs as ```http://localhost:5000/spotify_callback```.
 Under "Which API/SDKs are you planning to use?", check "Web API".\
 From the app dashboard, select the button "Settings" and click "View client secret".
 You can set the environment variables ```SPOTIFY_CLIENT_ID``` and ```SPOTIFY_CLIENT_SECRET```.